ka-moamoa/facebit-firmware/README.md

     }
     ```

 3. Now you can build right in vscode.
-You can kick it off by pressing `F1` then `Tasks: Run Build Task`, or you can kick it off with a key command (I think the default it cmd-shift-B on mac and ctrl-shift-b on windows, but you can change this).
-Key commands are the way to go.
+You can kick it off by pressing `F1` then `Tasks: Run Build Task`, or you can kick it off with a key command (I think the default is cmd-shift-B on mac and ctrl-shift-b on windows, but you can change this).
+Key commands are the way to go IMHO.

 ## Flashing The Board